-Mecosta County 4-H Council is made up of 15 adult and eight youth volunteers.
-Members serve on the council for terms of two years.
-Anyone with a sincere interest in the well-being and promotion of the Mecosta County 4-H Program is eligible to serve on the Council.
+Mecosta County 4-H Council is made up of adult and youth volunteers.
+Members serve on the council as long as they are in good standing in Mecosta County 4-H. Anyone with a sincere interest in the well-being and promotion of the Mecosta County 4-H Program is eligible to serve on the Council.

 So just what does the Council do?

 The Council sets policies for the County 4-H Program, raises money for 4-H activities, helps out at events and the fair, plans the annual awards banquet, provides scholarships to 4-H members and leaders and reviews fundraising requests.

 Here are just a few examples of all the things our County Council does:

 - Senior Scholarships

 - Plat Book Sales

 - sponsors PEP (Proud Equestrian Program)

 - ANRS (Agricultural and Natural Resources Stewardship) Days and summer camp programs